dericxlee/AirDnD/README.md

 ### Listings
 + Users can create, update, and delete their listings.
 + Splash page includes an index of available listings for both users and non-users to read.
-+ Listings on index are filtered upon logging in to prevent seeing current user's listings.
 + Listings show page include information such as price, property type, and location

 ### Trips